Lakshan-Banneheke/carbon-securevault-aws-personal/README.md

 # AWS Secrets Manager based extension for WSO2 Carbon Secure Vault
-#### This extension is to facilitate the integration of the AWS Secrets Manager as a Secure Vault for secret storage within the WSO2 Identity Server.
+#### This extension is to facilitate the integration of AWS Secrets Manager as a Secure Vault for secret storage within the WSO2 Identity Server.
 ***Note: This extension is compatible with WSO2 Identity Server 5.12.0 onwards.***

 ## Setting up